tariqksoliman/Vissonance/README.md

 ## Music
 The demo uses the following tracks:
 *I tried to find copyright free songs.
-If one of the follow songs is yours and you'd like it taken down, I'll happily do it.*
+If one of the following songs is yours and you'd like it taken down, I'll happily do it.*

 * DM Galaxy - Bad Motives (ft.
 Aloma Steele)